sedaro/sedaro-python/client_generator/README.md

 If you are generating a client based on the dev open api spec, make sure the open api docker container is running.
 If you want to make it based on the live spec, upload the `DOWNLOAD_SPEC_FROM` accordingly variable in `__main__.py`.

+Make sure current python version is >=3.8.
 In the directory containing this directory run:

 - `$ python3 client_generator`